-- 4. Allow to dry for about 4 h. - Proceed with steps 6 (coagulation of albumin in concentrated alcohol) to 16 of the first protargol procedure (Foissner's modification).
-Bleaching times are usually about 50 % shorter than with my modification.
+- 4 Allow to dry for about 4 h. - 5 Proceed with steps 6 (coagulation of albumin in concentrated alcohol) to 16 of the first protargol procedure (Foissner's modification).
+Bleaching times are usually about 50% shorter than with my modification.

-Preparation for scanning electron microscopy (SEM)
+3.3.2.7 Preparation for scanning electron microscopy (SEM)

 Ciliate species cannot be identified solely by SEM because only a limited number of characteristics are revealed.
 However, SEM is useful for the beginner by allowing a three-dimensional view of the specimens and for the specialist in documenting details which are difficult to reveal with other methods.
 Only the method used by ourselves is described here; it has changed considerably since Foissner (1991).
 See textbooks for general SEM techniques.
-For example images see Figs 4 and 5(a, b) in this paper and figures 2-4, 13, 14, 21, 24, 30, 34 and 37 in Foissner (1991).
+For examples see Fig. 4a-e, 5a, b in this work and figures 2-4, 13, 14, 21, 24, 30, 34 and 37 in Foissner (1991).